-The illustrations below assumes that there is an item that you want to buy years from now (for some reason).
+The illustrations below assumes that there is an item that you want to buy years from now.
 The item costs P100 right now, but it will increase in costs by 4% every year, since that is the inflation rate.
 Now, let’s look at 3 scenarios where the money was not invested, invested at 4%, and invested at 5%.

 In the above, we assume that you do not invest the P100 you currently have.
 After just 1 year, the item’s price increases to P104, but the money you saved stays at P100, as you did not invest it.
 Therefore, your savings can no longer afford it.
 This goes on for all the rest of the years that you are not invested.
 Needless to say, not investing definitely produces the worst results.

 The illustration above assumes that your P100 is invested and it earns about 4%, which is the same as the inflation rate.
 In this case, you can afford the item at any year, but there is no extra money you receive from your investment!
 Good, but not great…